 Cauliflower is acrobatic, amenable to all sorts of shapes and sizes.
 For this reason, it has so many names.
 There's cauliflower rice, cauliflower wings, cauliflower mac & cheese, to name a few.
 My favorite shape is the 'steak'.
 I like to cut my steaks thick, so they are meaty and satisfying.

-Why this Cauliflower Steaks & Pesto Pasta Recipe is Fabulous
+🍲 Why this Recipe is Fabulous

 - The prep time is minimal.

 - The pesto recipe is very versatile, and ready in just 7 minutes or less.

 - Substitute the pine nuts for walnuts for a budget-friendly meal.

 - Nutritional yeast adds essential B vitamins.
 (Substitute for vegan parmesan if preferred.)

 - The cauliflower steaks are meaty and satisfying.